-The Fraunhofer Versatile Video Encoder (VVenC) and Decoder (VVdeC) development was initiated to provide publicly available, fast and efficient VVC software implementations.
-The VVenC and VVdeC software is based on VTM, with optimizations including software redesign to mitigate performance bottlenecks, extensive SIMD optimizations and basic multi-threading support to exploit parallelization.
+The Fraunhofer Versatile Video Encoder (VVenC) and Decoder (VVdeC) development was initiated to provide publicly available, fast, and efficient VVC software implementations.
+The VVenC and VVdeC software are based on the VTM, with optimizations including software redesign to mitigate performance bottlenecks, extensive SIMD optimizations, and basic multi-threading support to exploit parallelization.

-VVenC further contains improved encoder search algorithms and supports real-world encoder features, including frame-level rate control and perceptually optimized encoding.
+It is claimed that the VVenC further contains improved encoder search algorithms and supports real-world encoder features, including frame-level rate control and perceptually optimized encoding, and that the bitstreams generated are fully compliant with the VVC specification and its reference decoder (VTM-10.0).
+Some of the features that this software encoder currently provides include the following:

-Bit-streams encoded with VVenC can be decoded by any VVC standard compliant decoder, e.g. the VTM-10.0 reference software decoder.
-Alternatively, the VVdeC can be used.

-VVenC features (version 0.1.0.0):

 Encoder implementation with four predefined quality/speed presets.

 Optimized VVC encoder providing speedups between 22x and 270x over VTM-10.0 for HD and UHD test sequences depending on the chosen quality/speed preset.